byu-cs329/hw2-specification-blackbox/README.md

     **Part C:** Apply [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing) to create and implement [JUnit 5](https://junit.org/junit5/) tests in the **FTests** class.
 Clearly document each test in the class.
 These tests should be based on the specification.

-3. **(50 points)** Your task is to derive test cases for a number of methods using their specifications.
+3. **(50 points)** Write tests for the **WorkSchedule** class.

+    Your task is to derive test cases for a number of methods using their specifications.
 Analyze the specifications in order to divide the set of possible inputs into different situations.
 Then write a set of test cases for each method, which covers the different cases well.

     The assignment is about a class called **WorkSchedule**.
 The purpose of the class is to manage the schedule for the employees of a company.
 The time is divided in units of 1 hour and the hours are simply identified by integers (Note that this is an unrealistic simplification).
 For each hour, the schedule stores the number employees which is needed at that time.
 It could for instance be that during week-days the need is that 5 employees work at the same time, but less during nights and weekend.
 For each hour the schedule also stores the names of the employees who have been assigned to work at that hour.